surifirstpin/biplus_documentation/docs/DataRun.md

 ## Hide Pivot

-To hide the first or last column field values in Visualization, Select hide first or hide last check box in Data section
+To hide the first or last column field values in Visualization, Select hide first or hide last check box in Data section.
+T